UofT-DSI/visualization/README.md

 * [Acknowledgements](#acknowledgement)

 ## Description
 Regardless of the quality of your analyses and data-related findings, if you cannot effectively communicate them, their impact will be severely limited.
-Technical skills in this module will focus on a step-by-step walk through the process of choosing, creating, and modifying data visualizations in Python.
+Technical skills in this module will focus on a step-by-step walk through of the process of choosing, creating, and modifying data visualizations in Python.
 Discussions will include general design principles applicable to other data visualization software used in industry and academia (eg. R, Tableau, PowerBI).
 Case studies and ‘real world’ examples are incorporated throughout.
 Ethics components include incorporating reproducibility with data visualization, building awareness of the decision-making that goes into sharing data visually and addressing inequity in data visualization by focusing on accessible design.

-This Module is designed for those who have a degree in something other than Computer Science/Statistics and are looking to enhance their data science and data visualization skills for their career.

 ## Learning Outcomes
 By the end of this module, you will be able to:

-1. Create and customize data visualizations from start to finish in Python
+*	Create and customize data visualizations from start to finish in Python
-2. Use general design principles for creating accessible and equitable data visualizations in Python and other software
+*	Apply general design principles to create accessible and equitable data visualizations
-3. Use data visualization to purposely tell a story
+* Use data visualization to tell a story

 ## Assignments